 Note: State laws may change at time through the enactment of newly signed legislation, higher court decisions, or other means.
 You may want to contact a New Jersey tax attorney or conduct your own legal research to verify the state law(s) you are researching.

 New Jersey Consumer Tax Laws: Related Resources

 If you are a consumer, then taxes on sales, gasoline, alcohol, and other consumer goods are already included in the price at the point of purchase.
 But if you have questions about use tax, or if you're a business owner in need of additional information about collecting taxes, you may want professional legal assistance.
-Get started today with a free assessment of your tax situation.
+Get started today by contacting an experienced New Jersey tax attorney near you.